ledgersmb/ledgersmb-dev-docker/README.md

 The postgres container is derived from the standard postgres container, adding the `pgTAP` test infrastructure.
 The lsmb container holds everything required to run and test LedgerSMB.
-This container currently supports versions 1.5 and master.
+This container currently supports versions 1.5, 1.6 and master -- the image gets updated regularly to include dependencies for specific feature branches.

 # Prerequisites